DirkSonguer/keyboard-TA-SE-1040/README.md

 In total, there are 22 LEDs in 6 groups.
 Each group is a separate module soldered to the PCB.

 # Rebuild
+Rebuilding the keyboard poses an interesting dilemma:
+1. Try to get the keyboard running again with as many original parts as possible
+2. Reconstruct the keyboard with modern parts, only keeping the exterior original

 ## Layout